learn-co-curriculum/dsc-more-practice-with-matplotlib/README.md

 We used `add_subplot()` function above as `add_subplots(111)` to define a new axes.
 This function took 3 arguments: number of rows (1), the number of columns (1) and the plot number (1), i.e. a single plot.

 Let's re-draw above plots in two different subplots.
 For this, we shall pass the arguments (12x) - telling us that we have one row split into two columns.
 We can replace x with 1 and 2 to address our subplots areas.
-We shall also pass `figzie =(x,y)` to `.figure()` function in order to define the size for our figure space (x and y values are in inches by deualt).
+We shall also pass `figsize =(x,y)` to `.figure()` function in order to define the size for our figure space (x and y values are in inches by deualt).

 ```python